MahamatTech/Chrome-Website-Blocker/README.md

 # A simple ChromeAdBlocker that built with Javascript

-you can block as much as you could mnay adds by just adding them iside url array that inside background.js
+you can block many ads as much as you could  by just adding them inside url array that you will find inside background.js file